I want to share a story with you. A special one.

 Special needs family.

 What does this mean?
 Why is it important to share the stories of special families?
 Well because they are among us.
-They are our family, friends, neighbors, and classmates….
+They’re our family, friends, neighbors, and classmates….
 By sharing their stories it helps bring awareness to their version of “normal”.
 Understanding how their lives differ from our own allows us to be more empathetic to their situation while showing us how similar we all are.

 He has minimal control of all 4 limbs of his body, as well as his neck and trunk.
-He is non-mobile and non-verbal *technically* but you better believe this incredibly smart kid will make what he wants to be known.
+He’s non-mobile and non-verbal *technically,* but you better believe this incredibly, smart kid will make what he wants KNOWN.
 Thanks to some pretty wonderful technology, he’s actually incredibly mobile with the help of specialized equipment.